JMWebDevelopment/Semplice-Monospazio/readme.txt

 If you have a question, need to report a bug to be fixed or have a feature request for a future version, email me at jacob.martella@att.net or fill out the form on the theme page (https://jacobmartella.com/downloads/semplice-monospazio/).

 == Changelog ==
+= 1.0.1 =
+- Added an updated screenshot for the theme.
+- Moved the default image for the columns block pattern into the theme itself.
+- Fixed an issue with :focus styling for accessibility.

 = 1.0 =
 - Initial release to the WordPress theme directory.